-: this button allows you to create manually new references if you can not find the reference online.
+: this button allows you to manually create new references if you cannot find the reference online.

 There are Zotero translators for:

 : this button allows you to add references using the ISBN (International Standard Book Number) or the DOI (Digital Object Identifier).
 All books published recently have an ISBN.
 The DOI is an identifier for electronic documents such as web pages, or articles published in electronic journals, but most web pages do not have DOIs.
 However, you can find DOIs in some bibliographic databases.